alayna-mazgaonkar/Recipes/README.md

 # Recipes
-An app for storing stuff in your pantry an finding recipes based on available ingredients.
+An app for storing stuff in your pantry and finding recipes based on available ingredients.